-Here is my review of Vi waterproof wireless headphones for runners after running with them more than 226 miles, over 46 hours.
-In a nutshell: It’s a FAIL.
+Here is my review of Vi waterproof wireless headphones for runners after running with them more than 226 miles, some 46 hours.
+In a nutshell: Vi AI is a FAIL!

-I was an early back on kickstarter and paid $199 for an estimate January delivery.
-I received them in April.
-The Kickstarter had more than 7,000 backers and raised almost $1.7 million dollars for this product!
+I was an early backer on kickstarter and paid $199 for an estimate January delivery.
+I received my Vi in April.
+This Kickstarter campaign had more than 7,000 backers and raised almost $1.7 million dollars fund this development.

 There are many excellent waterproof earbuds for runners on the market, so I’ll skip that part of the review, other than to say these sound just as good at my LG earbuds that cost 1/2 as much.

 Lets talk AI Running Coach.
 I’ve never had a personal trainer or running coach, but I have 40+ years of running experience (I’m in my 50’s now).
 I would expect my coach to give me advice based on where we are running, what I’m doing, or doing wrong.
 That’s not what Vi does.
 Vi grabs a sound clip at random and plays it.
-This is more like Woody from Toy Story saying: “Someone poisoned the water hole“.
-It’s just a random sound clip.
+This is something like the Woody doll from the Toy Story movie saying: “Someone poisoned the water hole” with a canned pre-recorded sound clip.
+It’s just a random clip.
 “Hey Kim, you should avoid running on concrete… bla bla bla” when I’m running on single track mountain bike trails miles from a road.
 That’s just one example, but this happens every few runs where the “couching” does not match my location or what I doing wrong.
 A lot of what Vi says isn’t couching anyway, it’s just random attaboys like “Hey, good job Kim“, and “I like what I see here”

 I’ve never experience a product where the marketing and reality were so different.
 Check out this video of Vi from Kickstarter.
 Hear the conversation between Vi and the runner?
 That’s super cool huh?
 Ya, I REALLY want that too.
 But that’s vapor wear.
 Vi doesn’t do that, even now more than a year after the Kickstarter release.